relliky/Tais_Home_Assistant_Config/python_templates/README.md

 17. Move configured entity filtering into its own module.
 18. Move small dashboard view/layout helpers into their own module.
 19. Move dashboard restriction-card helpers into their own module.
+20. Move package/customize YAML writing orchestration into its own module.

 Recommended next steps: